SamuelBenedix/SamuelBenedix/README.md

 Welcome to my profile!

-- 🥅 2022 Goals: Make Youtube Channel
+- 🥅 Lean Typescript, Test with Typescript and Go

 ## Get in touch